hansrune/HeatPumpControl/README.md

     <img src="images/HeatPumpCtrl-IR-LED.jpg">
 </p>

 The same PCB can be used for many other purposes.
-Here is for a firmware build test:
+Here is for a firmware build test with CO2 sensor, I2C temp/humid and light, PIR sensor and a 1-wire temp sensor

 <p align="center">
     <img src="images/HeatPumpCtrl-Sensors-1.jpg">